 1. INTRODUCTION

-Cotton, soybeans, groundnuts, tobacco and vegetables are only a few of the commercially significant crops that suffer significant losses due to the dangerous insect Spodoptera litura (Fabricius) (Qin et al., 2004).
-According to Dhir et al. (1992), it can occasionally result in a 26–100% yield loss in the field.
-The main method of controlling it has been the use of different insecticides.
-Ahmad et al., 2007a, b; Armes et al., 1997; Kranthi et al., 2001).
-As a result, many field populations of this pest have developed numerous resistances, and field control failure has been reported extremely frequently.
+Cotton, soybeans, groundnuts, tobacco and vegetables are only a few of the commercially significant crops that suffer significant losses due to destructive insect pest, Spodoptera litura (Fabricius) (Qin et al., 2004).
+According to Dhir et al. (1992), it can occasionally result in26–100% yield loss in the field.
+The main method of controlling it has been the use of different insecticides(Ahmad et al., 2007a, b; Armes et al., 1997; Kranthi et al., 2001).
+As a result, many field populations of this pest have developed resistance, and field control failure has been reported frequently.
 One of the main issues with using chemicals to control insect pests is pesticide resistance.

-Emamectin benzoate, a widely utilized insecticide plays a crucial role in managing agriculturally significant lepidopteran pests across various nations.
-This popularity is attributed to its expansive spectrum of activity and impressive efficacy against this particular group of insects (Ahmad et al., 2008; Zhang et al., 2014).
-However, concerns have arisen regarding the development of resistance to emamectin benzoate within multiple lepidopteran pest species.
+Emamectin benzoate, a widely used insecticide plays a crucial role in managing agriculturally significant lepidopteran pests across various countries.
+This popularity is attributed to its wide spectrum of activity and impressive efficacy against this particular group of insects (Ahmad et al., 2008; Zhang et al., 2014).
+However, concerns have arisen regarding the development of resistance to emamectin benzoate in multiple lepidopteran pest species.
 Notable instances include S. exigua, where resistance was observed (Ishtiaq et al., 2014), as well as Spodoptera frugiperda (Muraro, 2022; Muraro et al., 2021) and Mythimna separata (Zhao et al., 2018).

 In order to evaluate the mechanism of resistance in S. litura and other Spodoptera spp., biochemical investigations have been carried out (Yu and McCord, 2007).
 In natural and regulated habitats, insects have developed a diversity of physiological and behavioural responses to different toxins (Li et al., 2007).
 Three major physiological processes associated with insecticide resistance includes increased detoxification, lower penetration and target site insensitivity.
-In most of the situation’s, decreased penetration has little impact.
+In most of the situations, decreased penetration has little impact.
 The detoxification is increased by several enzymes such as glutathione-S-transferase (GST), esterase and cytochrome P450 monooxygenase (also known as MFO) (Ishaaya, 1993).

 2. material and methods